SWIVELWHEEL FAQ's

 How does the Swivelwheel system track as I am driving down the road?

-While driving, the wheel will swivel to accommodate for the turns.
-As the vehicle turns, the wheel assembly rotates to allow for the system to track with the tow vehicle.
+While driving, the wheel swivels to accommodate for the turns.
+As the vehicle turns, the wheel assembly turns to allow for the system to track with the tow vehicle.
 Under some circumstances, you may not be able to see the system when driving.
 Be aware that the system is behind you at all times.

 When turning with the system attached to a pickup or SUV, keep to the inside corner as much as possible to allow the system to turn with you and also to allow for the slight additional length being turned.
 If towing behind a fifth wheel trailer or motor home, remember that you now have the added length behind you and accommodate for the additional swing.